Lomkit/laravel-access-control-doc/content/index.md

 title: Configure your Control
 description: |
   Specify if the perimeter should apply for the specified user and the concerned security check if so.
-  For each perimeters in our PerimeterControl file, we want to configure if the perimeter should apply for the specified users and the security itself on queries / policies.
+  For each perimeter in our PerimeterControl file, we want to configure if the perimeter should apply for the specified users and the security itself on queries / policies.
 orientation: horizontal
 variant: naked